cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 foreign func atexit(cb: CFunc<() -> Unit>): Int32
 ```

-Like `foreign` functions, other forms of `CFunc` must satisfy the `CType` constraint for parameters and return types, and do not support named parameters or default values.
+Like `foreign` functions, the parameters and return types of other forms of `CFunc` must satisfy the `CType` constraint, and do not support named parameters and default parameter values.

-When called within Cangjie code, `CFunc` must be invoked in an `unsafe` context.
+When `CFunc` is called in Cangjie code, it needs to be in an `unsafe` context.

-Cangjie supports converting a `CPointer<T>` variable to a concrete `CFunc`, where `CPointer`'s type parameter `T` can be any type satisfying the `CType` constraint.
-Example:
+Cangjie language supports converting a variable of type `CPointer<T>` to a specific `CFunc`, where the generic parameter `T` of `CPointer` can be any type that satisfies the `CType` constraint, used as follows:

 <!-- compile -->